michaeldijk/team14Hackathon/README.md

 --Technical--<br>
 **Not able to play the game on mobile devices**<br>
-We solved this by creating an text input field, with javascript overriding defualt, and then styling the field, to not look like an input field
+We solved this by creating an text input field, with javascript overriding default, and then styling the field, to not look like an input field

 ## VERSION CONTROL
 [Git](https://git-scm.com/) as a local repository and [GitHub](https://github.com/) as a remote repository are used for the project.